Greensboro in Guilford County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Revolutionary.
 In addition, it is included in the Signers of the Declaration of Independence series list.
 A significant historical date for this entry is July 4, 1776.

 Location.
 36° 7.916′ N, 79° 50.685′ W. Marker is in Greensboro, North Carolina, in Guilford County.
-Marker can be reached from Guilford Courthouse Auto Tour Road, on the left when traveling west.
+It can be reached from Guilford Courthouse Auto Tour Road, on the left when traveling west.
 Marker is in Guilford Courthouse National Military Park, at stop 8 of the Auto Tour Road.
 Touch for map.
-Marker is in this post office area: Greensboro NC 27410, United States of America.
+Marker is at or near this postal address: 2332 New Garden Rd, Greensboro NC 27410, United States of America.
 Touch for directions.

 More about this marker.
 The marker features pictures of signers William Hooper, Joseph Hewes and John Penn over a copy of the Declaration of Independence which shows their signatures.